Sindbag/blockchain_hw/README.md

 4. Apply contracts to testnet: `truffle migrate`

+5. Install requirements: `npm install`

-5. Serve interface: `npm run start`
+6. Serve interface by webpack dev server: `npm run start`

 Interface would be served on `localhost:3000` by default.

-Interface make it possible to select one of available accounts to simulate multiplayer.
+Interface make it possible to select one of available accounts to simulate multi-player.